jsor/geokit/README.md

 `x`/`y` or `longitude`/`latitude` coordinates.

-Note, that `x`/`y` coordinates are kept as is, while `longitude`/`latitude` are wrapped/capped.
+Note, that `x`/`y` coordinates are kept as is, while `longitude`/`latitude` are wrapped.

 * Longitudes range between -180 and 180 degrees, inclusive.
 Longitudes above 180
   or below -180 are wrapped.
 For example, 480, 840 and 1200 will all be wrapped to 120 degrees.
 * Latitudes range between -90 and 90 degrees, inclusive.
 Latitudes above 90 or
-  below -90 are capped, not wrapped.
+  below -90 are wrapped.
 For example, 100 will be capped to 90 degrees.

 ```php
 $position = new Geokit\Position(181, 91);